-It is straightforward for British and Irish citizens to get married in Paphos, Cyprus, and the marriage will be completely legal in the UK and Ireland.
+Document requirements are dependent upon your nationality and status.
+It is relatively straightforward for British and Irish citizens to get married in Cyprus, and the marriage is completely legal in the UK and Ireland.
+There is no need to pre-register the marriage.
 There are however, a number of criteria that by Cyprus Law you must meet before the marriage can take place.

-You can choose to have a civil wedding ceremony or you can elect to have either an Anglican or Catholic Church ceremony.
-Catholic couples who elect to have a church ceremony must also have the civil ceremony before the church service.
-If you would like a Symbolic Ceremony no legal paperwork is required.
+You can choose to have a civil wedding ceremony or an Anglican or Catholic Church ceremony.
+Catholic couples who elect to have a church ceremony must also have the civil ceremony before the church service. it is also now possible for single sex couples to have a Civil Partnership.
+If you would like a Symbolic Ceremony or Renewal of Vows, no legal paperwork is required.

-Scottish nationals must obtain a Certificate of No Impediment from the local registry office in place of the Declaration.
+Scottish nationals should obtain a Certificate of No Impediment from the local registry office in place of the Declaration.
+This must be apostilled.

-Irish Nationals must obtain Freedom to Marry Certificate from the department of foreign affairs in Ireland or the Irish Embassy in the UK.
-Please note the above certificates are only valid for 3 months so please ensure that they do not expire before your wedding day.
+Irish Nationals must obtain Freedom to Marry Certificate from the Department of Foreign Affairs in Ireland or the Irish Embassy in the UK.
+The certificates are only valid for 3 months prior to the date of your wedding.
+These do not require an Apostille.

 If you are a widow or widower, you must supply a death certificate.

-If the bride or groom is under 18 years of age, proof of parental consent it required, this must be stamped and signed by a solicitor.
+Proof of parental consent it required if the bride or groom is under 18.
+The document must be stamped and signed by a solicitor.

 If you have changed your name by Deed Poll, you must bring the Deed Poll document with you.